dataland-io/dataland-examples/airtable-base-sync/README.md

 Set up a two-way sync for your Airtable table in Dataland.

-If the `ALLOW_WRITEBACK_BOOLEAN` is set to `true`, any changes done in the Dataland UI will execute a transaction that writes back to your Airtable.
+If the `AIRTABLE_ALLOW_WRITEBACK_BOOLEAN` is set to `true`, any changes done in the Dataland UI will execute a transaction that writes back to your Airtable.

 This includes: